Loading...

 I can see she's calm because she's cuddled up in bed.

-Her eyes are closed, her shoulders are over.
+Her shoulders are over.

 The girl is caring.

-(gasps) Caring is a great adjective and I can see she's caring because she's holding onto the cat to look after it.
+(gasps) Caring is a great adjective, and I can see she's caring because she's holding on to the cat to look after it.

-Another word for calm.
+The girl is relaxed, another word for calm.

 Great job.